ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 ## RS-to-C: 2.01 (Created) ## {#sec-rs-c-created}

-The RS MUST verify the validity of the access token as defined in {{Section 5.10.1 of RFC9200}}, with the following additions.
+The RS MUST verify the validity of the uploaded access token T_NEW as defined in {{Section 5.10.1 of RFC9200}}, with the following additions.

+The RS retrieves from T_NEW the pieces of information (SeriesId_NEW, Aud_NEW, AuthCred_NEW), where: SeriesId_NEW is the identifier of the token series which the access token belongs to; Aud_NEW is the audience targeted by the access token; and AuthCred_NEW is the client's authentication credential AUTH_CRED_C, specified by value or by reference.

+The RS checks whether it is storing an access token T_OLD that is associated with the analogous pieces of information (SeriesId_OLD, Aud_OLD, AuthCred_OLD) such that: SeriesId_NEW is equal to SeriesId_OLD; Aud_NEW is equal to Aud_OLD; and AuthCred_NEW is equal to or is a valid reference to AuthCred_OLD as AUTH_CRED_C specified by value.

+If the RS finds such an access token T_OLD, the RS performs the actions specified in {{sec-rs-update-access-rights}}.

+Otherwise, the RS performs the steps specified below.
+The following refers to the access token T_NEW and assumes it to be a CWT.

 * The RS checks that the claims 'context_id', 'salt_input', and 'cnf' are included in the access token.
+In particular, the RS checks that the 'cnf' claim specifies the client's authentication credential as transported by value.

-  If any of these claims are missing or malformed, the RS MUST consider the access token invalid and MUST reply to the client with a 4.00 (Bad Request) error response.
+  If any of these claims are missing, malformed, or non-conformant, the RS MUST consider the access token invalid and MUST reply to the client with a 4.00 (Bad Request) error response.

   Otherwise, the RS retrieves from the access token: